No project description provided

 When restoring, PostgreSQL's

-pg_restore command will output some warnings.
-I haven't figured out a command line option to make these warnings disappear, but they can be safely ignored if you read them.
+pg_restore command may output some warnings and erorrs.
+I haven't figured out a command line option to make these warnings disappear, but they can likely be ignored if you read them.
 Here is an example of what these errors may look like:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.